BlueTufa/bluetufa/README.md

 # Dan White
 Engineering manager and software engineer with a focus on backend software engineering, development operations (DevOps), information security, and machine learning (AI/ML) within cloud infrastructure such as Amazon Web Services (AWS).

-A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory requirements such as SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.
+A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory frameworks such as SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.

-Owner and Principal, Blue Tufa LLC.

 ## Languages and Operating Environment
 - Most recently, I've been building solutions with Python, Rust, and Node.js (TypeScript).